 - Teaching Arrangements

 - Material is delivered electronically and is distance taught.
 There are eight fortnightly online teaching sessions.

-An additional useful reference text is Netter's 'Orthopaedic Clinical Examination' by Joshua Clelend and Shane Koppenhaver.
+An additional useful reference text is Netter's 'Orthopaedic Clinical Examination' 3rd Edition by Joshua Clelend, Shane Koppenhaver and Jonathan Su.
 This is available from Amazon and The Book Depository and is used widely in the Musculoskeletal suite of papers.